ategus/bridginghub/README.md

 ## Modules

 You can develop your own modules and place them anywhere in your Python path.
+Implement the respective base class and the relevant method(s).
 To use them, specify their location using the `module_path:` key in your configuration file.